Where To Go When You Are Ill in Body

 Turn to your dentist for regular check ups, planned routine treatment and emergency care.
 Find out how to register with a dentist

-For eye problems including: blurred vision, difficulty seeing well or discomfort (for example, red eyes, irritated eyes, itchy eyes, watery eyes, sticky eyes).
+For eye problems including blurred vision, difficulty seeing well or discomfort in your eyes, see your optician for advice.
 Find out how to book an eye appointment.

 NHS out-of-hours service